 Four main steps compose a proper and complete LinkedIn Lead Generation strategy.

 Simple as that.
-In this post, I’m going to explain you every single step of the process.
+In this post, I’m going to explain to you every single step of the process.

 Alright, I promise, we’ll jump right in the pure-gold-tactics right after this.
 But I need to insert quick warming for a matter of honesty (and because my lawyer prefers I do so), but I promise I’ll be quick.